royalapplications/docs/src/products/royalts/reference/connections/filetransfer.md

 #### Initial Remote Path

 Select automatic to use the home directory provided by server or specify a custom folder.
+For S3 connections, the custom remote path is the bucket.

 #### Show hidden files